House Republicans celebrate removing 'distraction' Cheney as conference chair: 'Mission Accomplished'

 New York Rep. Elise Stefanik likely to replace Cheney in the coming days

-Many House Republicans on Wednesday celebrated the removal of Rep. Liz Cheney as their conference chair, a decision that came after months of building tensions over the future of the party folowing President Trump's departure.
+Many House Republicans on Wednesday celebrated the removal of Rep. Liz Cheney as their conference chair, a decision that came after months of building tensions over the future of the party following President Trump's departure.

 Some said the decision was in the best interest of the party to stay united ahead of the 2022 midterms.
 Others said it was a positive for Republicans to repudiate Cheney's "neoconservative policies."
 Others were simply glad Cheney is not longer the third-ranking Republican in the House.